RamonGiovane/guiptables/README.md

  ### What is logged?
  Log is recorded every time:
   - a rule is inserted or deleted
-  - an error occurred while trying to insert or delete a rule
+  - an error occurs while trying to insert or delete a rule
   - a table has been flushed
-  - an error occurred while flushing a table
+  - an error occurs while flushing a table
   - Iptables was installed via Cockpit
-  - an error occurred while installing Iptables
+  - an error occurs while installing Iptables
   - the configuration file has been changed
-  - an error occurred while saving chnages on the configuration file
+  - an error occurs while saving chnages on the configuration file

 **At the settings ⚙️**, you may change the path where the log text file is saved.